mjmk3/Spring-FileUpload/README.md

-file uploading with spring boot
+Uploading files with spring boot for different data types